ouspg/CyberSecurityTesting101/3.MessagingSecurity/README.md

 ### Task assignment

-Alice has attempted to send a message for you!
+Alice has attempted to send a message for Bob (you!).

 The message is in the “messages” folder.
 However, there are many *wannabe Alice's* who are not the real and try to confuse and scam you.
 You cannot be sure which message is the correct one.